borko17/sunfish.lua/README.md

 When enabled, annotations can display additional board information such as last move, check/guard information, and other move-related markers.
 Toggle during a game with `a`.

-## Promotion

-When a pawn reaches the last rank, the player can select `Q`, `R`, `B`, or `N`.
-Underpromotion is therefore supported instead of automatically promoting every pawn to a queen.

 ## Screenshots

 Letters mode: